Network diagram showing a host device, default gateway, and routing table directing data packets between subnets.

 The Host Default Gateway

-When the host wants to communicate outside the local network, it uses the default gateway.
-Usually, the host default gateway address is the router interface address connected to the host’s regional network.
+When a host communicates outside its local network, it uses the default gateway, typically the router interface address (e.g., 192.168.10.1) on the same subnet.
+In 2025, DHCPv6 enhances this process for IPv6 scalability.
 The host IP address and the router interface address should be on the same network.
 A host’s routing table usually includes a gateway address.
 The host can dynamically receive the IPv4 address of the default gateway from DHCP services, or we can configure it manually.

 If host1 sends a packet to http://networkustad-a2bb2f.ingress-alpha.ewp.live, which is not in the same network as host1, host1 sends the packet to the router.
 The router accepts the packet, accesses its routing table to decide the correct exit interface based on the destination address, and then forwards the packet using the proper interface to reach networkustad-a2bb2f.ingress-alpha.ewp.live.